Frequently Asked Questions

 Questions about Advising

 The Political Science Department does not have faculty advisors, however Program Coordinator Jessie Tanksley is available to answer questions, help you plan your time in the major, and sign off on your major/minor evaluations.
-You can stop by the Political Science office in AH 415 during regular business hours or contact her at paynej9@wwu.edu or 360-650-3469.
+You can schedule an advising appointment, stop by the Political Science office in AH 415 during regular business hours or contact her at paynej9@wwu.edu or 360-650-3469.

-If you have transfer credits upon entering Western, you should meet with an advisor to determine how the credits will be awarded.
+If you have transfer credits upon entering Western, you should meet with a Political Science advisor to determine how the credits may be applied.

-When you declare the major, you will meet with an advisor who will explain the requirements of the major to you.
+When you are ready to declare the major, may want to meet with an advisor who will explain the requirements of the major to you.
 We also like to take some time to answer any questions you may have at this meeting.

 As you progress in the major, you may have questions about credits, field requirements, and schedule planning.
-You are welcome to set up an appointment at any time with the advisor to talk about where you are at in the major and make sure that you are on track to graduate.
+You are welcome to set up an appointment at any time with the advisor to talk about where you are in the major and ensure that you are on track to graduate.

-When you are ready to apply for graduation (generally 2 quarters before you intend to graduate), you will need to schedule a major evaluation appointment with your advisor.
-You will receive a signed major evaluation listing the courses that you have completed and courses that you still need to complete to satisfy the major requirements.
+When you are ready to apply for graduation (generally 2 quarters before you intend to graduate), you must request a major evaluation from your advisor.
+This can be completed by email or through a scheduled advising appointment.
+If you have courses left to complete the major, please include when you plan to register for those courses in your email request for your major evaluation.

 Questions about Transfer Credit